Connectivity of spaces of directed paths in geometric models for concurrent computation: Global connectivity of spaces of directed paths

 \subsection{The spare capacity as a connectivity indicator}

-\begin{proposition} Given the state space $X$ of a concurrent (linear) $PV$-program with final state $t$ and a vertex $v_0\in X_0^P$ from which $t$ is reachable.
-Then the path space $\vec{P}(X)_{v_0}^t$ is $(\kappa(X)-2)$-connected. \end{proposition} \begin{proof} The proof makes use of the future link $lk^+(X,v)$ of a vertex $v_0\in X_0$ viewed as a \emph{poset category}, with inclusion (of sets; or simplices) as partial order.
-It proceeds by induction on the $L_1$ (aka taxicab) distance between vertices $v_0$ and $t$ in the cubical grid; cf Raussen \cite[Sect.\ 2.2]{Raussen:09} in this context.
+The theorem below formalizes the slogan: If there are no local obstructions to (higher) connectivities of paths spaces, then there are no global ones, either: \begin{theorem} Given the state space $X$ of a concurrent \emph{(}linear\emph{)} $PV$-program with final state $t$ and a vertex $v_0\in X_0^P$ from which $t$ is reachable.
+Then the path space $\vec{P}(X)_{v_0}^t$ is $(\kappa(X)-2)$-connected. \end{theorem}

+\begin{proof} The proof makes use of the future link $lk^+(X,v_0)$ of a vertex $v_0\in X_0$ viewed as a \emph{poset category}, with inclusion (of index sets; or simplices) as partial order.
+It proceeds by induction on the $L_1$ (aka taxicab) distance between vertices $v_0$ and $t$ (a non-negative integer!) in the cubical grid; cf Raussen \cite[Sect.\ 2.2]{Raussen:09} in this context.
 It starts with distance $0$, ie $v_0=t$.
 Then the path space consists of the constant path only, and it is hence contractible.